Picture the market like the ocean.

 You’re in positive gamma.
 Expect a calm, pinned market.

-If SPX drifts to 6550, that’s near the upper gamma zone — a logical place for resistance.
+If SPX drifts to 6550, that’s near the upper gamma zone.
+A logical place for resistance.

 But if SPX sells off to 6450, it’s now below the flip — negative gamma territory.